Leif Frode Onarheim

 Leif Frode Onarheim (23 August 1934 – 9 September 2021) was a Norwegian businessperson and politician for the Conservative Party.

 Onarheim was board member and chair of several enterprises.
 He served as President of the Federation of Norwegian Industries, and later of the Confederation of Norwegian Enterprise.
 He was appointed rector of the BI Norwegian Business School, and was elected member of the Storting from 2001 to 2005.

 Biography

 Early life

-Onarheim was born in Vestre Toten as the son of businessman Frode M. A. Onarheim (1900–1985) and housewife Lillemor Høst (1902–1990).
+Onarheim was born in Vestre Toten Municipality as the son of businessman Frode M. A. Onarheim (1900–1985) and housewife Lillemor Høst (1902–1990).
 He attended primary and secondary school in Hamar, Bekkelaget and Gjøvik.
 He took his higher education at various institutions, including one year at the Valdosta State College from 1955 to 1956, but from 1957 he studied at the Norwegian School of Economics and Business Administration, graduating with the siv.øk. degree in 1960.

 In December 1958 he married Anne Helene Nygaard, nicknamed Annemor.
 She has been active in local politics.